Glassait/FOLD_Bot/readme.md

 -   Disabled Trivia game
 -   Add more caught for error and exception
 -   Add feature flipping in inventory
+-   Change the fold recruitment message by changing th wot url with the wargaming url and adding author to the embed with the clan image, clan name and redirection to the wot portail of the clan

 ### 2.2.8